petershin/liferay-learn/docs/dxp/latest/en/using-search/search-pages-and-widgets/search-facets/custom-facet.md

 To use the Custom Facet, you must know which non-analyzed keyword field to use in the configuration.

 !!! tip
-    The Custom Facet uses keyword fields, but some `text` and `icu_collationcan_keyword` fields in Liferay are mapped with `keyword` sub-fields and are usable in the Custom Facet.
+    The Custom Facet uses keyword fields, but some `text` and `icu_collation_keyword` fields in Liferay are mapped with `keyword` sub-fields and are usable in the Custom Facet.
 [Accessing Sub-Fields](#accessing-sub-fields) and the example below on [creating facets for Custom Fields](#accessing-custom-fields).

 To browse the entire list of available fields, inspect the field mappings from *Control Panel* &rarr; *Configuration* &rarr; *Search* (click the *Field Mappings* tab).
 Here you'll see numerous indexes.
 Liferay's main content is indexed into the [company index](../../search-administration-and-tuning/elasticsearch-indexes-reference.md), which is named `liferay-[company id]` (e.g., `liferay-10819726314237`).